 It’s Not All Doom And Gloom

 Fear not, we will be recommending a safe alternative, but firstly we are listing our concerns on template builders so that, should you decide to use one of these, you will be aware of the issues that might arise.
+A check on the company within TrustPilot often reveals some worrying experiences.

 Firstly some comments I read from established website builders who do not use the template options because: